Primary Sources

 - London Lives: Crime, Poverty and Social Policy in the Metropolis (1690-1800; Digital Humanities Inst.)A fully searchable edition of 240,000 manuscripts from eight archives and fifteen datasets, giving access to 3.35 million names.

-- Making Of Modern Law: Trials (1600-1926; Gale)Documents from Anglo-American trials including published trial transcripts; popular printed accounts of sensational trials for murder; unofficially published accounts of trials, briefs, arguments, and other trial documents; official records of legislative proceedings, administrative proceedings, and arbitration sessions; and books and pamphlets about specific trials.
+- Making Of Modern Law: Trials (1600-1926; Gale)Documents on Anglo-American trials including published trial transcripts; popular printed accounts of sensational trials for murder; unofficially published accounts of trials, briefs, arguments, and other trial documents; official records of legislative proceedings, administrative proceedings, and arbitration sessions; and books and pamphlets about specific trials.

 - National Archives (U.K.) CatalogSearching is free but there may be a fee to download records.